danvk/aoc2021/README.md

 div: All divs are divide by either 1 or 26.
 inp: All inputs are to `w`, and only `inp` writes to `w`.

+With all these mod 26s, I wonder if this is something alphabetical?

 This sequence is repeated 14 times:

 fn0: